HAMP-inc/OneCardPlus/README.md

 - **View transactions**: Stay on top of your spending history.
 - **Manage funds on the go**: Add and manage your money anytime, anywhere.

-OneCard Plus is built with students in mind, ensuring that your experience is efficient and stress-free.
+OneCard Plus is built with students in mind, ensuring an efficient and stress-free student experience.
 Simplify your student life today with OneCard Plus!

 This app is built using the [Expo](https://expo.dev) framework and follows modern development practices to ensure a smooth user experience.